MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ---
 author: SoniaLopezBravo
-description: This article describes the Microsoft Quantum Intermediate Representation for quantum computing, its relevance, use cases, and the QIR Alliance ms.author: sonialopez ms.date: 08/24/2022 ms.service: azure-quantum
+description: This article describes the Quantum Intermediate Representation developed by the QIR Alliance for quantum computing, its relevance, and use cases ms.author: sonialopez ms.date: 08/24/2022 ms.service: azure-quantum